 Responsibilities of Trustees

-Trustees have a fiduciary duty to manage the trust assets prudently.
+Trustees have a fiduciary duty to manage the trust assets prudently and always in the best interests of the beneficiaries.
 Their responsibilities include:

-- Making distributions to beneficiaries according to the trust deed
+- Making distributions to beneficiaries in accordance with the trust deed — in a discretionary trust, trustees have absolute discretion over this

 Decision-making Authority